tommyvange/bentopdf/SECURITY.md

 ## Non-Root User Support

-BentoPDF now supports running as a non-root user for enhanced security.
+BentoPDF now uses nginx-unprivileged for enhanced security.
 This follows the Principle of Least Privilege and is essential for production environments.

 ### Security Benefits